365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/printer-configuration.md

 Printer Configuration are actually used as _Printers_ in Microsoft Dynamics 365 Business Central.
-For each printer a system-created printer configuration is automatically created.
-This configuration is created with the available features of the printer.
+For each printer a default printer configuration is created, automatically.
+This configuration is created with the available features of your printer.

-Additionally you can specify multiple other configurations, based on specific scenario (e.g. color printing) you want to achieve.
+Additionally, you can create multiple other configurations for different scenarios like color and/or duplex printing.

-> **Important!**<br>The **Code** field of a Printer Configuration is displayed to the user through the **Printer Selection** and in various other locations inside Microsoft Dynamics 365 Business Central.<br>Keep in mind to choose a user-friendly Code for the Printer Configuration.
+> **Important!**<br>The **Code** field of a Printer Configuration is displayed to the user through the **Printer Selection** and in various other locations inside Microsoft Dynamics 365 Business Central.<br>Keep in mind to choose a user-friendly Name for the Printer Configuration.

 ![Printer Configuration](/assets/images/365-business-print-agent/1b3143accd75d67305341ac9a314b681aa754fe966df87c434e0d240752862a8.png)

 ## How do I create a Printer Configuration?

-Printer Configurations can be created manually through the **Printer Configuration** card page or by using the **Assisted Printer Configuration** page.
+Printer Configuration can be created manually through the **Printer Configuration** card page or by using the **Assisted Printer Configuration** page.

  1. Open **Printers** page.
  2. Select **Add Printer Configuration**.<br>
     ![Assisted Printer Configuration](/assets/images/365-business-print-agent/3dec41cc0618402d763e35f398cfac74961504a8b36643f152e31f10c428c125.png)

  3. Select **Next**.
- 4. Specify a user-friendly **Code**.
+ 4. Specify a user-friendly Name (Field **Code**).
  5. Specify a brief **Description** to describe the usage of the configuration.<br>
     ![Assisted Printer Configuration - General](/assets/images/365-business-print-agent/1a276d89ea83cdf50266c0cf659f387072d70168d92310a935b122fe2009b856.png)
  6. Select **Next**.